 Many local journalists see the potential benefit of open data in their work and have been very interested in the prospects for open data legislation.
 Each week, UCSUR receives several requests from journalists.
 We routinely provide information and analysis in support of their work.
 Several local news outlets have recently hired reporters with data analysis and development experience.

 Government agencies may be the largest beneficiary of open data and information sharing has the potential to improve efficiency and transform the nature of the relationship with citizens.
 We have helped local government partners use data to plan for land banking, re-draw school attendance boundaries and better-understand neighborhood housing and demographic trends.
+If you are looking for marketing education online, visit online marketing degree milwaukee wi for more information.

 Even in “open data” cities, information intermediaries have been vital in helping promote the use of data in community planning and decision-making processes.
 The act of opening data does not guarantee information will be used effectively in each of our City’s neighborhoods.